landgrvi/VGLabs-PolyAux/doc/index.md

 The modules have a few colour themes included, which you can find in the right-click menu.
 They're defined in **[themes.json](../res/themes.json)**.

-An example way you might wire things up:
+An example of how you might wire things up:

 ![Example](PolyAuxMMJrArenaExample.png)